smrgeoinfo/vocabulary/geochemistry/discoverability.md

 Getting the metadata: Once a crawler for a search application finds a document that should be indexed, the question is where is the metadata to index, and what conventions does the metadata use.
 Common practice is to create a human-readable landing page for datasets or other non-textual resources published on the web.
 Metadata can be incorporated into the landing pages in several ways:

-1. [Each resource has an html landing page that describes the resource for human users, and contains embedded CDIF]{.mark} [JSON-LD metadata (See [[Appendix 1]{.underline}][3]) for machine clients.]{.mark} Metadata can be embedded in landing pages using the HTML \<script\> element, in alignment with the Data on the Web Best Practices, specifically section 8.2, Metadata[^8].
+1. Each resource has an html landing page that describes the resource for human users, and contains embedded CDIF JSON-LD metadata (See [Appendix 1]()) for machine clients.]{.mark} Metadata can be embedded in landing pages using the HTML \<script\> element, in alignment with the Data on the Web Best Practices, specifically section 8.2, Metadata[^8].
 This approach requires that each published resource has a human-readable landing page, intended to be the target of search by human users.
 Scripts are normally embedded in the \<head\> section of an HTML document.
 The \<script\> element has a 'type' attribute that provides a MIME-type specifying the type of script.

 ![Example D1.
 A JSON-LD metadata object embedded as a script in an HTML document.]